emasaka/httpd.bash/README.txt

 This isn't secure.
 Don't export to internet.

 Note from Lisias: I did it, since the UPnP port forward setup.
-But I used an expandable Raspberry PI box, without any usefull or sensitive data.
+But I used an expendable Raspberry PI box, without any usefull or sensitive data.

 == License